 "All of our players who have been called up by England fully deserve it.
 Credit to them all," the Argentinian said ahead of Southampton's Premier League encounter with Liverpool.

-"If Roy Hodgson has picked Shaw for England, it's because he thinks he can do well.
+"If Roy Hodgson has picked him (Shaw) for England, it's because he thinks he can do well.

 "We need to enjoy this moment.
 Luke should enjoy this, just as Jay, Rickie and Adam did with their first call-ups.